Tender, fluffy Whole Wheat Lemon Poppy Seed Pancakes are wholesome, delicious, and drizzled with a scrumptious Lemon Poppy Seed Syrup!

 The result is like eating a plate of sunshine for breakfast!
 Or brunch.
 Or brinner (because I feel certain that these would make a great breakfast-for-dinner treat)…

-I’ve written out full directions for making these Whole Wheat Lemon Poppy Seed Pancakes, but as I mentioned before, you can totally make this recipe by starting out with my Homemade Whole Wheat Pancake Mix.
+I’ve written out full directions for making these Whole Wheat Lemon Poppy Seed Pancakes, but as I mentioned before, you can totally make this recipe by starting out with my homemade pancake mix.
 If you haven’t already tried that mix, it’s such a great staple to keep in your pantry for when you want to quickly whip up homemade pancakes.
 It’s all-natural, with nary an icky ingredient to be found (which can’t be said for most store-bought pancake mixes).
 And now you can use it to make a new, tasty flavor of pancakes!

 So who’s ready for a plate of luscious and lovely lemon deliciousness?
-After all, Whole Wheat Lemon Poppy Seed Pancakes are the perfect recipe for welcoming spring!
-Incidentally, I’ve also heard they make a nice reward for surviving the Great Stomach Bug Plague of 2017… 😉
+After all, Whole Wheat Lemon Poppy Seed Pancakes are not only scrumptious, but they’re the perfect recipe for welcoming spring!

 Whole Wheat Lemon Poppy Seed Pancakes